JamesDLD/azure-policies/policies/_MVP_Resource_Lock_should_be_enabled_d1ad6c00-a48d-4039-87a9-8662253c303f/README.md

 # Content
 With this policy: any resource that has the tag key *LockLevel* with the value *CanNotDelete* means authorized users can read and modify the resource, but they can’t delete it.

-Before implementing Azure Locks make sure you have read the following documentation [Considerations before applying your locks](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/lock-resources?tabs=json&WT.mc_id=AZ-MVP-5003548#considerations-before-applying-your-locks).
+Before implementing Azure Locks, make sure you have read the following documentation [Considerations before applying your locks](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/lock-resources?tabs=json&WT.mc_id=AZ-MVP-5003548#considerations-before-applying-your-locks).

-Published in the Blog post [Compliance and delegation of Azure Locks through Azure Policy](https://medium.com/microsoftazure/compliance-and-delegation-of-azure-locks-through-azure-policy-9f464d40faee).
+All details, including a demo are available in the following blog post [Compliance and delegation of Azure Locks through Azure Policy](https://faun.pub/compliance-and-delegation-of-azure-locks-through-azure-policy-9f464d40faee).

 # Disclaimer